analogsenses/source/source/_posts/2015-11-26-a-matter-of-respect.markdown

 ##Consequences

-For clarity’s sake, I will continue to refer to this person as Samantha and using the female pronoun “her” when commenting on the actions carried out under that identity.
+For clarity’s sake, I will continue to refer to this person as Samantha and use the female pronoun “her” when commenting on the actions carried out under that identity.

 The way I see it, there are two separate issues at play here: Samantha’s criticism of Marco Arment over the patronage model for Overcast, and her alleged harassment at the hands of Marco’s friends and followers.